 Each faculty member seeks to establish a personal relationship with students, aiding them in selecting academic goals and encouraging them in personal spiritual growth.
-In addition, the Dean of Students, Campus Life Coordinator, Resident Assistants, and Student Activities Crew members help students work through any concerns or problems that may arise from college experiences.
-Confidential referrals for counseling may be available from the Dean of Students for any College family member that seeks assistance, as well as through Peer Support.
+In addition, the Dean of Students, Campus Life Coordinator, Resident Assistants, and Student Activities leaders help students work through any concerns or problems that may arise from college experiences.
+Confidential referrals for counseling may be available from the Dean of Students for any GLCC family member that seeks assistance, as well as through Peer Support.

-Peer Support is a team of trained upper class psychology majors who are available to support students as they work through various issues in a safe, confidential setting.
-Peer Services are open to all registered Great Lakes Christian College students.
+Peer Support is a team of trained upper classmen and women in psychology majors who are available to support students as they work through various issues in a safe, confidential setting.
+Peer Services are open to all registered GLCC students.
 Peer Support is available to discuss matters including: